zachpino/digidev-f19/week11/project.md

 1. What design-level or policy-level interventions would make for a more inclusive transit system in Chicago?
 2. What parameters of Chicago's demographic makeup lead some areas to need more transit support than others?
-3. How would we evaluate in data the efficacy of a design intervention?
+3. How would we evaluate (in data) the efficacy of a design intervention?
+What new data should we be collecting?
-4. What aspects of Chicago's existing transit infranstructure should be exposed as variables for designers to consider?
+4. What aspects of Chicago's existing transit infranstructure should be exposed as variables for [policy] designers to consider?